Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Creation Club Content Setup

-This step details how to install any Creation Club content that you have.
-If you have no Creation Club content you may skip to [Playing](#playing).
+This step details how to install any Creation Club content that you may have.
+[If you have no Creation Club content installed you may skip to the next step.](#playing).

 On November 11, 2021 Bethesda released [Fishing](https://en.uesp.net/wiki/Skyrim:Fishing){:target="_blank" rel="noopener"}, [Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode){:target="_blank" rel="noopener"}, [Saints and Seducers](https://en.uesp.net/wiki/Skyrim:Saints_%26_Seducers){:target="_blank" rel="noopener"}, and [Rare Cruios](https://en.uesp.net/wiki/Skyrim:Rare_Curios){:target="_blank" rel="noopener"} for free to all owners of Skyrim Special Edition. **At this time Keizaal only supports Survival Mode (disabled by default) and Rare Curios as part of the main download**.